 What is Covered By Standard New York Homeowners Insurance?

 In the event of damage or total loss of your home, your coverage will depend on your policy’s terms.
-In general, however, your provider will not pay for damages to your home caused by situations that are not explicitly covered in writing.
-So, if there is an earthquake and your policy does not specify that you have earthquake coverage, any damage to your home will not be covered.
+In general, it’s important to understand what your policy covers.
+While insurance companies can cover perils they excluded or did not include (depending on the type of insurance), they don’t have to.
+More importantly, the act of paying right now does not mean they’ll continue to pay for new costs that come up that are not covered in the policy.
 Here are some common home insurance coverage definitions to help you determine the coverage you need:

 - Coverage A – Dwelling